This article is part of a larger series on How to Do Payroll.

-To determine which payroll training options are best for you, you must first evaluate what you need to learn.
+To determine which payroll training options are best for you, it’s important that you first evaluate what you need to learn.
 As a business owner, if you run payroll for employees, you can spend little to no money learning with online resources.
-If you’re a payroll clerk who wants to be promoted, an advanced payroll program might be more appropriate.
+If you have a payroll clerk who needs to level up their skills, an advanced payroll program might be more appropriate.
 There are also plenty of online course platforms that offer a low-cost payroll curriculum created by payroll experts.

 1. Search for Free Online Payroll Content

-I recommend starting your payroll training by searching for free resources online.
-For instance, we provide a how to do payroll e-book that you can download for free plus robust articles on how to do payroll, payroll laws and regulations, payroll tax rates, and so on .
-Together, they help you establish a firm payroll foundation before diving into more complex topics.
+We recommend starting your payroll training by searching for free resources online.
+There are tons of free articles and online content that can help you start your journey toward getting the best payroll training for your small business.
+For instance, Fit Small Business provides robust articles on how to do payroll, payroll security, payroll laws and regulations, payroll tax rates, payroll software integrations, and so on.
+Together, these will help you establish a firm payroll foundation before diving into more complex topics.

-Starting a career in payroll doesn’t require a college degree, but completing a certification program could help you stand out from the crowd.
-It can cost anywhere from $100 up to thousands per program, but it demonstrates your understanding of concepts like federal labor laws and state regulations.
-Obtaining a certificate is also a surefire way to show companies you’re up-to-date on industry rules and that you’re serious about your career.
+A payroll certification program can cost anywhere from $100 up to thousands of dollars per program, but it can solidify your understanding of concepts like federal labor laws and state regulations, ensuring you’re up-to-date on industry rules.

 Udemy is a massive open online course (MOOC) that caters to millions of students worldwide.
 It has 155,000 courses and three of these courses are about payroll—effective bookkeeping and payroll, financial accounting-payroll, and payroll management.
-Aside from instructional videos, many of the courses will give you access to downloadable resources (PDF and Excel formats), full lifetime access, and a certification of completion.
-There’s also a 30-day money-back guarantee if you are not satisfied with them.
+Aside from instructional videos, many of the courses will give you access to downloadable resources (PDF and Excel formats), full lifetime access, and a certificate of completion.
+There’s also a 30-day money-back guarantee if you are not satisfied.

-If you’re a payroll beginner, I would suggest the course Effective Bookkeeping and Payroll; you can purchase it for $21.99 (at the time of publishing this article).
-Aside from a 4.5 rating, it is aimed toward new graduates and entry-level bookkeepers who want to learn how to create an effective and reliable bookkeeping system that includes payroll management.
+If you’re a payroll beginner, I would suggest the course Effective Bookkeeping and Payroll—it has a 4.7 rating and can be purchased for a discounted price of $19.99 at the time of this publication, but pricing fluctuates.
+It is aimed toward entry-level bookkeepers who want to learn how to create an effective and reliable bookkeeping system that includes payroll management.

-For experienced bookkeepers wanting to add payroll to their list of service options, I would suggest Udemy’s Financial Accounting-Payroll course; it costs $17.99 (at the time of publishing this article).
-This course covers payroll legislation, generation of payroll registers and earning reports, calculation of payroll tax withholding like federal income tax (FIT), Social Security, and Medicare, payroll journal entries, and payroll tax forms like Forms 941, 940, W-2, or W-4.
+For experienced bookkeepers wanting to add payroll to their list of service options, I would suggest Udemy’s Financial Accounting – Payroll course; it costs $15.99 at the time of this publication, but pricing fluctuates.
+This course covers payroll legislation, generation of payroll registers and earning reports, calculation of payroll tax withholding (like federal income tax (FIT), Social Security, and Medicare), payroll journal entries, and payroll tax forms like Forms 941, 940, W-2, or W-4.

 American Payroll Association